qmk/qmk_firmware/keyboards/nyquist/keymaps/333fred/README.md

 This layer is designed for playing games.
 All one-shot modification has been turned off, and the common game controls keys have been moved around for easier access.
 ```
 Gaming mode (Raise)
-All one-shot mods are disabled on this layer
 ,-----------------------------------------------------------------------------------.
 | ESC  |      |      |      |      |      |      |      |      |      |      |      |
 |------+------+------+------+------+------+------+------+------+------+------+------|